vwilson05/EZMoveIt/README.md

 The app is hosted @ <https://ezmoveit.streamlit.app>.
 To run in Streamlit Cloud, you will need to provide your own Snowflake credentials.
 Here's how to do that:

 - Navigate to <https://ezmoveit.streamlit.app>
-- On the left-hand nav, check the box for "Enter Snowflake Credentials"
+- On the Pipeline Builder page, fill out the form for "Enter Snowflake Credentials"
 - Populate the form with your credentials.
 Username/Password and key-pair auth are supported.
 - Click "Submit Credentials".
 Your credentials will now be used by the app while it is in session, and removed when you leave the app.
+- Use the rest of the app as described below.

 ### Run Locally